Competition, chips, AI on table at first U.S.-EU trade and tech meet | Technology

 The powerful U.S. Chamber of Commerce said the TTC's actions should "avoid policies and regulatory measures that target businesses headquartered in the other party — explicitly or implicitly — through law or regulation."
 Mitigating a severe chips shortage that has hurt companies including U.S. automakers will be a priority for the panel, the officials said.

-The development and implementation of artificial intelligence that enhances privacy protections will also be looked at and a joint study on how the technology affects global trade will be undertaken, they said.
-A U.S. administration official also said U.S.-EU discussions on steel and aluminum tariffs are proceeding on a separate track from the Trade and Technology Council process, hopefully with guidance on the path forward by the end of the year.
+The development and implementation of AI that enhances privacy protections will also be looked at and a joint study on how the technology affects global trade will be undertaken, they said.
+A U.S. administration official also said U.S.-EU discussions on steel and aluminum tariffs are proceeding on a separate track from the TTC process, hopefully with guidance on the path forward by the end of the year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)